 Full-length film 15 mins

-Sponsored by the Penryn Town Council, this film was made in celebration of Penryn's 800th year as a town and was screened at several venues over 2016.
+A short film supported by the Town Council in celebration of Penryn’s 800th year as a town.

 Incorporating archive images from Cornish Memory, Falmouth University’s archive collections and the Penryn Museum, along with donated images from the people of Penryn.